devops329/devops/instruction/deliverable1DevelopmentDeploy/deliverable1DevelopmentDeploy.md

 ## Prerequisites

-Before you start work on this deliverable make sure you have read all of the proceeding instruction topics and have completed all of the dependant exercises (topics marked with a ☑).
+Before you start work on this deliverable make sure you have read all of the preceding instruction topics and have completed all of the dependent exercises (topics marked with a ☑).
 This includes:

 - ☑ [JWT Pizza Service](../jwtPizzaService/jwtPizzaService.md)
 - ☑ [JWT Pizza data](../jwtPizzaData/jwtPizzaData.md)